-The continuing evolution of Vaughan to a healthy, sustainable and vibrant urban place includes ensuring there is a diverse range and mix of housing options to accommodate all those who choose to make Vaughan their home.
+The continuing evolution of Vaughan to a healthy, sustainable and vibrant urban place includes ensuring there is a diverse range and mix of Housing Options to accommodate all those who choose to make Vaughan their home.

 Today, Vaughan's housing stock is predominately comprised of owner occupied single and semi-detached units.
-Over the past decade, more townhouses, stacked townhouses and multi-unit buildings, both owner occupied and rentals, have been developed, which have contributed to the diversification of the housing stock.
-Continued efforts to expand housing options will help to improve housing affordability and attainability.
-Access to attainable housing could help children who grow up in Vaughan to be able to stay close to their family as young adults, and to help seniors who have lived in the community
+Over the past decade, more townhouses, Stacked Townhouses and multi-unit buildings, both owner occupied and rentals, have been developed, which have contributed to the diversification of the housing stock.
+Continued efforts to expand Housing Options will help to improve housing affordability and attainability.
+Access to Attainable Housing could help children who grow up in Vaughan to be able to stay close to their family as young adults, and to help seniors who have lived in the community

-The City recognizes its role in creating opportunities for housing options.
-A full range of housing options includes but is not limited to ownership and rental housing, affordable rental and ownership housing, social housing, housing for seniors, supportive housing, emergency shelters for at-risk groups, accessible housing that meets the needs of people of varying or different abilities, and housing that makes more efficient use of the existing housing stock.
+The City recognizes its role in creating opportunities for Housing Options.
+A full range of Housing Options includes but is not limited to ownership and Rental Housing, Affordable Housing, Community Housing, housing for seniors, Supportive Housing, emergency shelters for at-risk groups, accessible housing that meets the needs of people of varying or different abilities, and housing that makes more efficient use of the existing housing stock.

-To support and accommodate continued growth, the City seeks innovative and unique solutions to secure housing for all needs and income levels, including affordable housing.
+To support and accommodate continued growth, the City seeks innovative and unique solutions to secure housing for all needs and income levels, including Affordable Housing.

 to remain here in housing that best meets their needs.
-Housing options for non-Vaughan residents and newcomers will also provide opportunities for them to live and work in Vaughan.
-More housing options will also mean people who work in the City can also find housing opportunities here, reducing the need for people to travel long distances for work.
+Housing Options for non-Vaughan residents and newcomers will also provide opportunities for them to live and work in Vaughan.
+More Housing Options will mean that people who work in the City can find housing opportunities here, reducing the need for long commutes.

-Increasing and diversifying housing options means more options in three areas that can be achieved through the policies of this Plan and in coordination with other efforts by the City and our partners:
+Increasing and diversifying Housing Options means more options in three areas that can be achieved through the policies of this Plan and in coordination with other efforts by the City and our partners:

-- Housing type: adding a greater range of housing types and sizes, including additional residential units, more townhouses, stacked townhouses and multi-unit buildings, to the existing housing stock which still primarily consists of single-detached and semi-detached houses. - Housing tenure: adding more rental units, as currently only 10% of Vaughan's current housing stock is rental. - Housing affordability: adding more affordable housing options, and housing that is affordable to all residents, including students, young families, and seniors.
+- Housing type: adding a greater range of housing types and sizes, including Additional Residential Units, more townhouses, Stacked Townhouses and multi-unit buildings, to the existing housing stock. - Housing tenure: adding more rental units, as currently only 10% of Vaughan's housing stock is rental.

+Housing affordability: adding more Affordable Housing, and housing that is affordable to all residents, including students, young families, and seniors.